This post may contain affiliate links. Please see our disclosure policy.

 No, all you need is a non-stick pan.
 A crepe pan is shallower so sometimes easier but not necessary.

-I love to serve my pannekaken with whipped cream, raspberry compote and a dusting of icing sugar.
+I love to serve my pannekaker with whipped cream, raspberry compote and a dusting of icing sugar.
 It is also very popular to serve Norwegian pancakes with lingonberry jam.
 However, like all pancakes, you can get creative and go with whatever you fancy.
 I love to add a drizzle of dark, milk or white chocolate.
 If I am in a rush, I swap the compote for a handful of berries or just warm up any flavour of jam.
 Alternatively, serve with your choice of spread.
 I switch it up between Nutella, Lotus Biscoff, my easy homemade pistachio cream or easy lemon curd for a zesty twist.
 You can also swap the whipped cream for clotted cream (so indulgent) or a swirl of squirty cream (this Président one is rather impressive).
 Maple syrup or runny honey are also delicious choices.

-You can make the pannekaken batter the night before then cover and chill in the fridge overnight.
-It will need a good stir the next morning - you may also need to add a splash more milk if it has thickened up a little too much.
-Your final pannekaken might not be quite as fluffy as the gluten will have developed overnight, but it won’t make a huge difference.
+You can make the pannekaker batter the night before then cover and chill in the fridge overnight.
+It will need a good stir the next morning – you may also need to add a splash more milk if it has thickened up a little too much.
+Your final pannekaker might not be quite as fluffy as the gluten will have developed overnight, but it won’t make a huge difference.
 You can also make the raspberry compote in advance.
 Leave it to cool completely then cover and chill in the fridge for up to 3 days.

 Yes, cool then stack up with sheets of greaseproof paper in between each crepe.
 Then clingfilm the whole thing tightly and place in a freezer bag (or wrap with a final layer of foil).
 Place in the freezer for up to 3 months.
-I wouldn’t freeze any pannekaken that have been filled or topped.
+I wouldn’t freeze any pannekaker that have been filled or topped.

 The berry compote can be frozen for up to 3 months.
 Transfer to an airtight container or freezer bag and place in the freezer.
 Defrost at room temp until liquid again and use as desired.
 If you want it warm, you could also add the frozen coulis to a pan over low-medium heat with a splash of water and defrost on the hob until smooth and warm.